ProjectMoon/open-webui-filters/README.md

  - **Overpass Turbo API URL:** URL of the API endpoint for Overpass Turbo, for searching OpenStreetMap.
 Defaults to the public endpoint.
+ - **Instruction Oriented Interpretation:** Controls the level of detail in the instructions for interpreting results given to the LLM.
+By default, it gives detailed instructions.
+Turn this setting off if results are inconsistent, wrong, or missing.

 The tool **will not run** without the User Agent and From headers set.
 This is because the public instance of the Nominatim API will block